Eddie Gordon

 Eddie Gordon (born Edmund Richard Gordon; 9 February 1959 in Biggin Hill, Farnborough, Kent) is an English music journalist, producer, DJ and music business personality.

-Early and personal life
+Early life

 Born in Biggin Hill, Gordon was raised in Gravesend, Kent.
 He was educated at Cecil Road Infant and Primary school in Northfleet, Kent and Northfleet School for Boys.
 He then attended Gravesend Technical College to study Advanced Level English language and literature.